magnusdv/ribd/README.md

 #### Kinship coefficient

-By theory, the above inbreeding coefficient should equal the *kinship coefficient* between the parents, i.e., the cousins `7` and `8`:
+By definition, the inbreeding coefficient equals the *kinship coefficient* of the parents, individuals 7 and 8:

 ``` r
 kinship(x, ids = 7:8)